CyanoFresh/TI81-queue-bot/README.md

 - [x] WebHooks - CPU and network optimizations
 - [x] /done command for users
 - [ ] User list corresponds to chat (not only TI-81 students list can be used)
+- [ ] Use Telegram's buttons for navigation

 ### Installation